bresilla/website/content/talk/_index.md

 +++
 title = "Talks"
 slug = "talks"
-footercontent = "Here goes some very important quote" styleaccent= "#fc50f6" stylebackground = "#c4d0d1"
+footercontent = "Yesterday's knowledge will be irrelevant tomorrow if not updated today" styleaccent= "#fc50f6" styleforeground = "#c4d0d1" stylebackground = "#080a0f"
-styleforeground = "#080a0f"
 +++

 Nothing else to see here...
 Move along!